 Human reliability

 The human reliability analysis approach for actions up to core damage will be similar as for the PSA Level 1 (see I-1.2.7).
 For actions executed during severe accident progression, the approach will be changed to account for the conditions, number of crews and available time for the cognitive and manual part of the actions.
-Since there is no common approach adopted, estimation of these actions is frequently based on expert judgment assessment.
+Since there is no common approach adopted, estimation of these actions is frequently based on expert judgment assessment. (expert judgment is only accepted if there is not enough input data are available.

 Accident progression analysis

 Plant specific analysis of the progression of accidents is the preferred method for evaluating severe accident behaviour.
 As a minimum, calculations will be performed for each of the plant damage states that are significant contributors to the core damage frequency of the plant.
 In addition, calculations will also be performed for those plant damage states that may have a small frequency of occurrence, but which have the potential to result in large and/or early releases of radioactive material to the environment.
 Such plant damage states typically involve either direct containment bypass or early failure of the primary and/or secondary containments.
 If detailed calculations are performed for plant damage states with high frequency of occurrence and high consequences, a sufficiently wide range of information will usually be generated to estimate the response of the plant for other plant damage states that are not addressed in detail.
 In addition, generic studies of severe accident phenomena and containment response reported in the literature for similar plants and containments could also be used to complement the scope of plant specific calculations to include a broader set of conditions.
-Moreover, calculations will be needed for the source term analysis as well and for particular questions in containment event tree.
+Moreover, calculations will be needed for the source term analysis as well and for particular questions in containment event tree. (detailed calculation in needed.
+It’s not a conditional issue)

 Phases and related Phenomena